Rating the Credit of Asset-Backed Securities (ABS)

 The credit rating of asset-backed securities depends on the integrity of the parties involved, such as servicers and asset managers.
 In assessing these parties, the analyst team will usually visit their company sites for several days, meeting with senior managers, credit analysts, service managers, and others involved in the process, and to actually observe the companies' business procedures and operations.
 Other parties that may be interviewed include attorneys working on the ABS deal, underwriters who select the borrowers based on their credit criteria, and the trustee, who manages the deal after the securities are sold, for those asset-backed securities that don't require active portfolio management and selection.

-The sponsors of asset-backed securities are the creators of the special purpose entity which packages the loans, receivables, or other assets into securities, and the servicers are the companies that actually service the loans or receivables by receiving the payments from the borrowers, providing customer service, and collecting on delinquent accounts.
-In most cases, the servicers are also the sponsors of the asset-backed securities.
+The sponsors of asset-backed securities are the creators of the special purpose entity which packages the loans, receivables, or other assets into securities, and the servicers are the companies servicing the loans or receivables by receiving the payments from the borrowers, providing customer service, and collecting on delinquent accounts.
+The servicers may also be the sponsors of the asset-backed securities.

 The credit quality of sponsors and servicers, whether separate businesses or the same company, is determined like that of any other business: